Section 3313.951 | Qualifications for school resource officers.

 (g) Identifying the trends in drug use, eliminating the instance of drug use, and encouraging a drug-free environment in schools.

 (C)(1) If a school district decides to utilize school resource officer services, the school district and the appropriate law enforcement agency shall first enter into a memorandum of understanding that clarifies the purpose of the school resource officer program and roles and expectations between the participating entities.
-If a school district is already utilizing school resource officer services on November 2, 2018, the school district and the law enforcement agency shall enter into a memorandum of understanding within one year after November 2, 2018.
+If a school district is already utilizing school resource officer services on the effective date of this section, the school district and the law enforcement agency shall enter into a memorandum of understanding within one year after the effective date of this section.